-To be 'informed' refers to the type and format of information provided by The Organization\ or corporate group\ to support the decision-making processes of the affected rights holder\.
-With a clear and transparent objective to seek consent, it is vital that The Organization\ or corporate group\ confirm that the information provided is in a form that can be shared and distributed widely among members of the affected group, including those in remote areas, men and women, the young and elderly, and marginalized groups, according to their internal processes.
-Access to and communication with an affected rights holder\ always happens through their legitimate institutions.
-Information provided by The Organization\ or corporate group\ to the affected rights holder\ may include:
+To be 'informed' refers to the type and format of information provided by the corporate group\ to support the decision-making processes of affected rights holders\.
+With a clear and transparent objective to seek consent, it is vital that the corporate group\ confirm that the information provided is in a form that can be shared and distributed widely among members of the affected group, including those in remote areas, men and women, the young and elderly, and marginalized groups, according to their internal processes.
+Access to and communication with affected rights holders\ always happens through their legitimate institutions.
+Information provided by the corporate group\ to affected rights holders\ may include:

-- 1) information about FSC certification and the FSC system; - 2) a description of proposed remedy\ activities; - 3) potential positive and negative social, economic, cultural, environmental, and human rights impacts of remedy\ t activities; and

-4) an indication of The Organization's \ or corporate group's \ understanding of upholding the collectively held right to grant, modify, withhold or withdraw consent affected by remedy\ activities.
+- 1) information about FSC certification and the FSC system; - 2) a description of proposed remedy\ activities; - 3) potential positive and negative social, economic, cultural, environmental, and human rights impacts of remedy\ activities; and - 4) an indication of the corporate group's \ understanding of upholding the collectively held right to grant, modify, withhold or withdraw consent affected by remedy\ activities.

-Direct communication (e.g., face-to-face meetings and other innovative, interactive methods) where there are low levels of literacy is useful for delivering relevant and accessible information at locations chosen by the affected rights holder\.
-All information is delivered in languages and formats that are acceptable to the legitimate institutions of the affected rights holder\.
-If necessary, The Organization\ or corporate group\ may provide support for the affected rights holder\ to access independent legal or technical advice relevant to the proposed remedy\ activities.
-New information regarding proposed remedy\ activities or the position of the affected rights holder\ on such activities, is shared among the parties as soon as it becomes available and to their mutual satisfaction.
+Direct communication (e.g., face-to-face meetings and other innovative, interactive methods) where there are low levels of literacy is useful for delivering relevant and accessible information at locations chosen by affected rights holders\.
+All information is delivered in languages and formats that are acceptable to the legitimate institutions of affected rights holders\.
+If necessary, the corporate group\ may provide support for affected rights holders\ to access independent legal or technical advice relevant to the proposed remedy\ activities.
+New information regarding proposed remedy\ activities or the position of affected rights holders\ on such activities, is shared among the parties as soon as it becomes available and to their mutual satisfaction.